Healthy Snacks: Potato Tikki Chaat Recipe

 How to Make Green Chutney

-- Take 4 tbsp mint leaves, 3 tbsp coriander leaves, 1/2 inch ginger piece, two green chilies, 1 garlic cloves, 1/2 teaspoon lemon juice, and salt in a mixer/grinder.
-Grind them adding water to get a smooth paste.
+- Take 4 tablespoons mint leaves, 3 tablespoons coriander leaves, the 1/2-inch piece of ginger, 2 green chilies, 1 garlic clove, 1/2 teaspoon lemon juice, and salt in a mixer/grinder.
+Grind, adding water to get a smooth paste.

 - Transfer the chutney to a bowl.

 |Sodium 5 mg|